 Is ISO 42001 mandatory?

 If your organization produces, develops, or uses AI, you may be wondering to what extent you should be scrambling to become certified in ISO 42001.
-In short, ISO 42001 is a voluntary standard and is not legally binding.
+In short, this framework is a voluntary standard and is not legally binding.
 However, given its significance and emerging recognition, it is highly likely to become the benchmark for AI management systems in the future.
-Organizations should anticipate possible regulatory developments and consider proactively adopting ISO 42001.
+Organizations should anticipate possible regulatory developments and consider proactively adopting this framework.

 Organizational roles and responsibilities

-Effectively implementing ISO 42001 starts with identifying members of your organization in key roles related to AI:
+Effectively implementing ISO 42001 starts with identifying your organization’s role in your current AI ecosystem:

 - AI provider: An organization or entity that provides products or services that uses one or more AI systems.
 AI providers encompass AI platform providers and AI product or service providers.